The overall tone of Cabrini communications should be warm and welcoming, clear and concise, putting our stories first

 Do not hyphenate ethnicity terms (Native Americans, African American students, Irish American organizations).
 Do not hyphenate the words email, fundraising, nonprofit, website, homepage, database, or online.

 Inclusive, Person-First LanguageAvoid descriptions of ethnicity, age, ability, sexual orientation, marital status, gender, etc., when not relevant.
 Avoid outdated terms (sexual preference, colored, crippled, retarded, handicapped, hermaphrodite).
 When possible, use terms preferred by the person or group of people concerned.

 Use gender-neutral terms (chair or police officer -not- chairwoman or policeman).
 Avoid gender-specific pronouns in uncertain situations:

 Use language that focuses on the person first (people with schizophrenia -not- schizophrenics).
 Avoid generalizing terms for groups (people who are disabled -not- the disabled).

-Avoid using the term 'normal' to refer to people without disabilities.Avoid negative, exaggerated terms:
+Avoid using terms like 'normal' to refer to people without disabilities.Avoid negative, exaggerated terms: